Automatic Exchange of Financial Account Information

-In September 2014, Hong Kong indicated its support for implementing automatic exchange of financial account information (AEOI) on a reciprocal basis with appropriate partners with a view to commencing the first exchanges by the end of 2018, on condition that we could put in place necessary domestic legislation by 2017.
+In September 2014, the Hong Kong Special Administrative Region (Hong Kong) indicated its support for implementing automatic exchange of financial account information (AEOI) on a reciprocal basis with appropriate partners with a view to commencing the first exchanges by the end of 2018, on condition that we could put in place necessary domestic legislation by 2017.

 The Government introduced an amendment bill in January 2016, which was passed by the Legislative Council (LegCo) on 22 June 2016.
 The Inland Revenue (Amendment) (No. 3) Ordinance 2016, which commenced operation on 30 June 2016, put in place a legislative framework for Hong Kong to implement AEOI.

-Under the AEOI standard, financial institutions are required to identify financial accounts held by tax residents of reportable jurisdictions in accordance with due diligence procedures.
-Required information of these accounts has to be collected and furnished to the Department.
-Such information will be exchanged on an annual basis.
+Under the AEOI standard, financial institutions are required to identify financial accounts held by tax residents of reportable jurisdictions or held by passive non-financial entities whose controlling persons are tax residents of reportable jurisdictions in accordance with due diligence procedures.
+Required information of these accounts has to be collected and furnished to the Department annually.

 “Tax residents of reportable jurisdictions” refer to those who are liable to tax by reason of residence in the jurisdictions.
 In general, whether or not an individual is a tax resident of a jurisdiction is determined by having regard to the person’s physical presence or stay in a place (e.g. whether over 183 days within a tax year) or, in the case of a company, the place of incorporation or the place where the central management and control of the entity is exercised.